 The Salmon Bounty of an Alaskan Summer

 In Alaska, summer is the season of harvesting.
 Alaskan residents pick up their subsistence permits and head out to their local rivers and marine areas to bring home enough salmon to last them through the entire year.
 Many families make a long week of this.
 And boy, do they know how to catch.
 It doesn’t hurt that most of the state has phenomenal returns of Reds (Sockeye), Silvers (Coho) and Kings (Chinook).
 Hard work paves the way to a pantry full of preserved salmon.
 From the planning stages all the way until you pull those jars of Red Gold from the pressure canner.
+Since my Alaska days, I’ve picked up a few good books that bring back great memories and do a great job of sharing the heritage and process that Alaskans go through to put up smoked salmon, Salmon Sisters and Putting Up Fish on the Kenai, both great reads.

 Preparing Salmon for the Smokehouse